josedelrio85/go-brincadeira/README.md

 ## Cleanup Inbound R

-* This task is launched every day at ??:??.
+* This task is launched every day at ??:??.  [update] THIS TASK IS NOT IN PRODUCTION FINALLY

 * In first case, a list of ID's is retrieved from lea_leads table for R Cable Inbound campgaign to get leads that came from a tranference from Euskaltel Group.